hyoungjoojin/UnVeilify/README.md

 masks have been, and will be part of many people's lives. *UnVeilify* can remove these face masks from any image, given a masked image and an identity image, while preserving the identity features.

+Documentation of our project can be seen in our [documentation](/docs/main.pdf).

 ## Usage

 ### Training